 There are many sources of vehicle pricing information, some of which are free.
 Knowing the market price of the car is critical to getting the best deal.
 Both private party sellers and car dealers normally set the price on the high side to leave room for bargaining.
 If you pay asking price, you are likely paying too much.

 An interesting new source of pricing data for new cars is Truecar.com.
 You can specify the car and options you are interested in and access data on the sale price for similar vehicles.
 This data is based on vehicle registration databases and information from financial institutions that make vehicle loans.
 The key is to find out the price that dealers are getting for the vehicle you want, so you don't overpay.
 You can get a certificate for a guaranteed price from a dealer.
 Truecar.com gets $300 from the dealer when the car is sold through this program.

 Consumer Reports offers pricing reports on new cars with similar data for $14.
 This provides a way to get vehicle pricing information to use in the negotiation process.

 Other sources of vehicle prices for new and used cars include:

 Step 2.
 Find Cars For Sale

-If you're shopping for a new car, a car dealer is the place to go.
-You'll want to compare prices at two or more dealers for the same vehicle.
+If you're shopping for a new car, a car dealership is the place to go.
+You'll want to compare prices at two or more dealerships for the same vehicle.
 If you are shopping for a used car, you can buy from a used car dealer or a private party.
 Cars for sale by dealers and private parties can be found in classified ads in the newspaper, or on-line at sites such as:

 Unusual Places to Find Bargain Deals on Used Cars